1995 to present

 Two important developments impacted the Institute during this period.
 One strengthened its intramural impact, while the other significantly raised its national profile.

-In 2005, when the Institute celebrated its 50th anniversary, the Regents of the University of Michigan changed its name to the Molecular and Behavioral Neuroscience Institute (MBNI) to better reflect the evolution of its collaborative research mission and its cornerstone research in the areas of neural organization and signaling and the dynamically changing brain across the lifespan.
+In 2005, when the Institute celebrated its 50th anniversary, the Regents of the University of Michigan changed its name to the Molecular and Behavioral Neuroscience Institute (MBNI) to better reflect the evolution of its collaborative research mission and its cornerstone research in neural organization and signaling and the dynamically changing brain across the lifespan.

 Neuroscience is highly interdisciplinary and requires approaches ranging from molecular mechanisms to behavioral and social analyses.
-It demands state of the art technologies, novel tools, computational and imaging power.
-The MBNI served for over 60 years as one of the key nodes of neuroscience research on campus with seminal contributions to neuroscience, distinguished national and international leadership and important partnership both within Michigan Medicine and across colleges.
+It demands state-of-the-art technologies, novel tools, and computational and imaging power.

-Yet, over time it became clear that a campus like the University of Michigan - which combines schools and colleges that span all levels of human knowledge - presents a unique setting for addressing the needs of a powerful and far-reaching neuroscience initiative.
-The Institute and our colleagues in UM’s greater neuroscience community have made innumerable seminal contributions to the field.
-Today, the depth and breadth of neuroscience research and training at Michigan can currently be found in 7 different schools and colleges, 27 departments, and 15 institutes and centers.
+The MBNI served for over 60 years as one of the key nodes of neuroscience research on campus, with seminal contributions to neuroscience, distinguished national and international leadership, and important partnerships both within Michigan Medicine and across colleges.
+Yet, over time, it became clear that a campus like the University of Michigan - which combines schools and colleges that span all levels of human knowledge - presents a unique setting for addressing the needs of a powerful and far-reaching neuroscience initiative.
+The Institute and our colleagues in U-M’s greater neuroscience community have made innumerable seminal contributions to the field.
+Today, the depth and breadth of neuroscience research and training at Michigan can currently be found in seven different schools and colleges, 27 departments, and 15 institutes and centers.

 Institute Leadership